 If your camping beverage plan usually starts and ends with a cooler full of beer, it’s time for an upgrade.
-The idea of mixing cocktails in the woods might sound like a lot of work, but it doesn’t have to be.
-In fact, with a little preparation, it’s incredibly simple.
-The key is to embrace make-ahead cocktails for camping.
-By mixing your drinks before you go, you save space, reduce cleanup, and ensure you have a delicious, perfectly crafted drink ready to pour.
-From citrusy refreshers to warming fireside sippers, I’ll show you how to do it right.
+The idea of mixing cocktails in the woods might sound like a lot of work, but it’s not.
+The secret is embracing make-ahead cocktails.
+By mixing your drinks before you go, you get easy-to-transport cocktails perfect for getting the night started, saving space and cleanup.
+I’ll show you how to create the best premixed light cocktails for a picnic and other pre-drink cocktails that chill fast and serve easily.
+We’re aiming to improve on the best beverages for camping and picnics; Coca-Cola is a fine start, but we can do so much better.

 Key Takeaways